All Around the World (Lisa Stansfield song): Commercial performance

 "All Around the World" peaking at number one in Austria (for six weeks), the Netherlands (four weeks), Norway (three weeks), the United Kingdom (two weeks), Spain (two weeks) and Belgium (one week).
 It also peaked at number two in Italy and West Germany, number three in Ireland and Switzerland, number four in Sweden, and number seven in Finland.
-In the United States, "All Around the World" reached number three on the Billboard Hot 100 and topped the Hot Black Singles, Dance Club Play, and 12-inch Singles Sales charts.
+In the United States, "All Around the World" reached number three on both the Billboard Hot 100 and Cash Box Top 100, and topped the Billboard Hot Black Singles, Dance Club Play, and 12-inch Singles Sales charts.
 Stansfield became the first white woman to top the R&B chart since Teena Marie did in 1988 with "Ooo La La La."
 On the Adult Contemporary chart, the song peaked at number seven.
-In Canada, "All Around the World" reached number three on both the RPM 100 Singles and Adult Contemporary charts, and it peaked at number one on the Dance chart.
+In Canada, "All Around the World" topped The Records Retail Singles chart, reached number three on both the RPM 100 Singles and Adult Contemporary charts, and peaked at number one on the RPM Dance chart.
 "All Around the World" also reached number nine in Australia and number 10 in New Zealand.
 The single was certified platinum in the United States for selling over one million copies and gold in the United Kingdom, Australia, Germany, Austria and Sweden.